Psionica/psionica.github.io/tools/ideoscope.md

 #### Memetic Load

-Memetic load, in an analogy to genetic load, is a measure of the presence of unfavourable memetic material in your ecology of mind.[^1] It's expressed as a function of the maximum fitness and the average fitness of the population.
+Memetic load, in an analogy to genetic load, is a measure of the presence of unfavorable memetic material in your ecology of mind.[^1] It's expressed as a function of the maximum fitness found in the population and the average fitness of the population as a whole.
 Concretely, if you've invested time in thinking about things you're not thinking about now at all, then the memetic load would be high.
 Alternatively, if all saved thoughts are relatively active, then the memetic load is quite low.

 {: .border }
 ![](/assets/images/ideoscope1.png)